WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 Once you have the requirements installed, it's time to run the downloader (main.py from the root directory of the tool).

-For example, below is how to clone the repo for OIDv4 and use it.
 Note that the correct command below uses "downloader" and not "download" like the documentation on the OIDv4 GitHub erroneously states.
 Also note, if there is a space in the class name like "Human head" type it like "Human_head" below:
 ```
 python3 main.py downloader --classes Human_hand --type_csv all
 ```